This post may contain affiliate links. Please read my disclosure policy for details.

 Assemble the bibimbap

-3. Use a spoon to make a small gap in the middle, and add one egg yolk.
-Sprinkle sesame seeds on top.
+3. Use a spoon to make a small well in the center and place one egg yolk inside.

 Is dolsot bibimbap vegetarian?